Edited by Anthony Heyes

 Chapter 8: Self-enforcement of environmental law

-Robert Innes When environmental laws are breached, violating firms can often engage in remediation activity that reduces the harm caused by their violation.
+8. Self-enforcement of environmental law Robert Innes When environmental laws are breached, violating firms can often engage in remediation activity that reduces the harm caused by their violation.
 Polluters can clean up contaminated sites and act quickly to end their discharges.
 A possible objective of law enforcement is what I shall call self-policing of behaviour, when violators voluntarily engage in these sorts of remediation activities.
 A further objective of law enforcement may be the self-reporting of environmental offences to government authorities, and firm investments in environmental self-auditing programmes that enable firms to discover their offences, report them and clean them up.
 In this chapter, I consider how government enforcement programmes can prompt firms to engage in these self-enforcement activities, and the economic merits of doing so.
 At the crux of this inquiry is the premise that law enforcement is costly, so that prompting firms to exercise due care in preventing harmful environmental accidents – and cleaning them up when they occur – cannot be accomplished with the free imposition of sanctions for inefficient conduct.
 Instead, the government must monitor potential violators with cost, and optimal regimes of monitoring and sanctions must account for both the societal benefits of the harm that is prevented and the government enforcement costs that are borne.1 As will be seen in what follows, such enforcement costs can provide a powerful economic motive for eliciting the self-initiated enforcement actions at issue in this chapter.
-I begin this inquiry in the next section by focusing on the scope for selfreporting of behaviour to improve...
+I begin this inquiry in the next section by focusing on the scope for...

 You are not authenticated to view the full text of this chapter or article.